 At first impression, the army seems almost frustratingly excessive, but as you delve deeper into the story of the emperor and imagine the magnitude of what he envisioned, his excess makes a certain kind of sense.
 The more you learn, the more you can see two ways of thinking about the existence of the Terracotta Army and the Qin Shi Huang mausoleum.

 One way of thinking about it is to empathize with the young Emperor.
-In his lifetime, he conquered all of the other ruling states of China, standardized methods for measurement, and built highways to make delivery of resources possible and/or more efficient for the people of China.
+In his lifetime, he conquered all of the other ruling states of China, standardized methods for measurement, and built highways to make the delivery of resources possible and/or more efficient for the people of China.
 He accomplished, in a very short time, changes for the country that would bring them into a more powerful position in the world.
 And, he couldn't have known for sure at the time, but China remains in a powerful position today because of what he started in the 200 BCE era.

 The First Emperor also experienced two attempts on his life, and he survived.
 It is hard to say how these two events shaped the decisions he later made.
 Ancient Chinese religion dictated that you would go into the afterlife and continue to do what you did in this life.
 People who lived during that time also believed that you would take with you all of the things you were buried with.
 Qin saw his death as an opportunity to enter the afterlife with power and influence, but he believed he would have to prepare for the afterlife by surrounding himself with an army, entertainers, and more.

 However, in direct contradiction to accepting the knowledge that he would die, but still in the same vein of thinking, he became obsessed with making himself immortal after the second attempt on his life.
-He began going about that in two ways: ordering the Terracotta Army be built for his burial site and ordering doctors and alchemists to go out into the world to find an elixir to make him immortal.
+He began going about that in two ways: ordering the Terracotta Army to be built for his burial site and ordering doctors and alchemists to go out into the world to find an elixir to make him immortal.